At Choctaw Electric Cooperative, nothing is more important to us than your safety and well-being.

 They must be turned before a plug can be inserted.
 Get protective safety covers that allow appliance plugs to pass in and out for frequently used outlets.
 When possible, place furniture in front of outlets to prevent your child from touching them.
 Keep small metal objects, such as paper clips, hair pins and safety pins off the floor.

 Tape electrical cords and wires to floors/baseboards to prevent fraying or breaking.
-Don't put them under carpets.
+Do not put them under carpets.
 Roll up and tie loose appliance cords to keep them off the floor.
 Keep fans and portable heaters out of the reach of little fingers.
 Connect power tools to a master switch so you can turn off all tools when you leave the workshop.
 Most importantly, supervise your children.
 That's the best safety measure of all!